Southern New Hampshire University

 • Repeat questions and comments from the audience into your microphone so that captioners, interpreters, and audience members do not miss a word.

-• Remember to engage with the participant, not the interpreter.
-However, be prepared to answer questions from the Interpreter.
-An interpreter may need clarification on something you said, either because audio cut or because you used a term they have not heard before, and they want to make sure they are signing it correctly.
-Answer interpreter questions immediately, so the Deaf or Hard of Hearing attendees can keep up with what you are saying.
+• An interpreter may need clarification on something you said, either because the audio may not be clear or because you used a term, abbreviation, or acronym they have not heard before.
+They want to make sure they are signing it correctly.
+Answer interpreter questions immediately so the Deaf or hard-of-hearing attendees can keep up with your words.

 • Provide Content Warnings